-Has dual 8,000 BTU burners.
-Safety features include a gas-leak protection device and a gas pressure safety device.
-Comes with a nonstick BBQ grill and carrying case.
+Also works with propane.
+Has dual 8,000-BTU burners.
+Safety features include a gas-leak protection device and a gas-pressure safety device.
+Comes with a carrying case.
 Stainless steel construction.
-Burn time on maximum heat is around 2 to 2 1/2 hours.
+Burn time on maximum heat is around 2 to 2.5 hours.
 Easy to clean.
 Built-in piezoelectric ignition.
 Rugged design.

-Total heat output of 9,925 BTU.
+Total heat output of 9,925 BTUs.
 Has an adjustable heat range, a piezoelectric ignition system, and an inline regulator with pressure-sensing shutoff for safety.
-Lightweight, at under 2 pounds.
+Lightweight at under 2 pounds.
 Certified for indoor use.
 Comes with a carrying case.

 The case works, but is on the cheap side.
-Some buyers say this option arrived broken, or stopped working within 6 months.
+Some buyers say it arrived broken or stopped working within 6 months.

 Dual fuel stove works with both butane and propane (comes with an adapter for the latter).
 Has a heavy-duty wind-block design.
-Weighs 4.12 pounds.
-Produces a good, even flame, and is capable of 15,000 BTU in all.
-Safety features include a pressure-sensor cartridge ejection system, and a gas-flow cut-off mechanism.
+Weighs 4.12 lbs.
+Produces a good, even flame, and is capable of 15,000 BTUs.
+Safety features include a pressure-sensor cartridge ejection system and a gas-flow cutoff mechanism.

 Reports of quality issues that include uneven burners, canister covers that don't close, and chipped paint.